 As Codeine is not a harmful drug when it is first prescribed and used in the correct way, users who abuse the drug may believe that it is generally less harmful, even when more than the stated dose is taken.
 Relationships with friends and family are put under great strain when a person has a drug addiction.
 It is also common for addicts to struggle with work commitments, family commitments and other responsibilities like running a household.
-Having a constant need to be under the influence of Codeine can destroy a person’s career prospects, home life and finances.

 It is important to speak to the addict about their addiction and try to convince them to seek help.
 Try and get other friends and family members involved too so that the addict has a support network.
 Another alternative is to stage an intervention.
 Those suffering from addiction are often in denial that they require help.
 They may not recognise the negative impact that their addiction is having on themselves and others around them.
 An intervention gives an addict the opportunity to make changes before their addiction becomes worse and can motivate them to get help.